reubano/meza/COOKBOOK.rst

     import pandas as pd

     from random import random
-    from tabutils import io, process as pr, convert as cv from io import StringIO
+    from meza import io, process as pr, convert as cv from io import StringIO

     # To setup, lets define a universal header